w3f/w3f-education/docs/Parachain/beginner/section2/running-chains.md

 2023-08-11 11:22:20 [Parachain] 💤 Idle (0 peers), best: #0 (0x2717…55b5), finalized #0 (0x2717…55b5), ⬇ 0 ⬆ 0
 ```

-It's possible you may also need to specify a bootnode for the parachain as well.
+It's possible you may also need to specify a bootnode for the parachain as well, such as `alice`.

 Our parachain is not making any blocks; and that is normal, as we still need to register it onto the
 relay chain.